-Make Up Work for Suspensions
+Make Up Work for Suspension

-Students in grades 6-8 who receive an out-of-school suspension will be expected to keep up with missed classwork and submit all assignments upon return to school.
-It is the responsibility of the student to obtain assignments from the school counseling department or their teachers.
-If the parent/guardian or student makes a request for assignments, teachers are required to provide the school counseling department with student assignments within twenty-four (24) hours of the request.
+Students in grades PK-5 who receive an out-of-school suspension will be expected to keep up with missed classwork and submit all assignments upon return to school.
+It is the responsibility of the student's parents to obtain assignments from the main office.
+If the parent/guardian or student makes a request for assignments, teachers are required to submit to the office any student assignments within twenty-four (24) hours of the request.
 In the case of class assignments that require in-class completion (test, lab assignments, etc.), the student will be expected to make arrangements with the teacher within five (5) days after their return to school to make up missed assignments.
-Due dates for completion of these inclass assignments will be established by teachers.
+Due dates for completion of these in-class assignments will be established by teachers.
 Grades of zero (0) may be assigned only if a student fails to submit or make-up assignments according to these guidelines.